COALA-5/kpqm4/benchmarks.md

 # Important Notification
-- The asterisk(*) means that the algorithm is __not benchmarked__ via kpqm4 framework.
-    - Those algorithms are benchmarked with STM32CubeIDE, and __keys are flashed in flash memory__. (.text section)
+- `(flash)` means the public/secret key are flashed at flash memory.
-    - Also those keys are pre-generated, so the __keypair function is not benchmarked__.
+    - In this case, keypair function is not executed.
-    - The algorithms with asterisk are benchmarked with STM32429I-EVAL1 board.
-- Other algorithms are benchmarked with NUCLEO-L4R5ZI board, using kpqm4 framework.
-- Both of optimization option are the same, used -O3 option.

 # Benchmarks
 ## Key Encapsulation Schemes